google/zerocopy/README.md

 - `IntoBytes` indicates that a type may safely be converted *to* a byte sequence

-This traits support sized types, slices, and [slice DSTs][slice-dsts].
+These traits support sized types, slices, and [slice DSTs][slice-dsts].

 [slice-dsts]: KnownLayout#dynamically-sized-types